Mental and Emotional Well-Being Tool Kit

 The world breaks everyone, and then some become strong in the broken places. – Ernest Hemingway, Farewell to Arms

-LAP Volunteers have become strong in the broken places.
+This succinctly describes the process of recovery.
 As soon as LAP participants begin actively using recovery tools, they become incredibly resilient and actually cope better than most, especially in situations that parallel the COVID-19 pandemic.
 By that, I mean situations steeped in uncertainty (economic, personal, professional, social, familial), situations where there is a sense of a loss of control, not only to shape outcomes (as we like to think we do as lawyers) but even loss of control over the process.
 This is where people in long-term recovery shine.
 They’ve had years of practice implementing these tools day in and day out.
 Recovery is mostly about day-to-day emotional well-being as we navigate the vagaries of life.

 It is not that people in long-term recovery somehow do not feel scared, anxious, frustrated, angry, impatient, or overwhelmed.
 They do; we do.
 It is that we have learned ways to be more present in the unfolding moment, more emotionally balanced and not make it (i.e., life, a difficult situation, etc.) worse than it actually is.
 Sometimes it (i.e., life, a difficult situation, etc.) can be quite bad.
 So we have to find ways to navigate it with some sense of equanimity to maintain some balance.
 This is where recovery tools come into play.
 In good news, these recovery tools are available to everyone.